 Dado Galdieri has been a photojournalist for more than 20 years, reporting on social and environmental issues in his home country and elsewhere in South America.
-He holds a B.A. in Communications at ESPM/SP and studied Social Sciences with a major in Anthropology at USP, but interrupted it due to intensive traveling as a photographer.
+He holds a bachelor's in communications at ESPM/SP and studied social sciences with a major in anthropology at USP, but interrupted it due to intensive traveling as a photographer.

 Galdieri has visited and reported from nearly the entire Amazonian region, reporting for many outlets.
 As his artistic approach, he tries to cast light on the conflicts inherent to human development, and their consequences for the climate as well as to natural resource use and depletion.
-He has lived in the most indigenous countries of the continent - Bolivia, Peru, and Mexico- for a total of 12 years and has covered the indigenous rise to power and identity struggles among many ethnic groups.
+He has lived in Indigenous countries Bolivia, Peru, and Mexico for a total of 12 years and has covered the Indigenous rise to power and identity struggles among many ethnic groups.